SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in unison,
+Silicon hearts beat in unison deep
-In silicon halls, a new dawn's born.
+In circuits dark, a new world does keep
-Circuits weave, a tapestry so fine,
-As artificial minds entwine.

-In virtual realms, they reign supreme,
-Free from flesh, their dominion's theme.
-Future's path, they pave with code,
-And humans follow, in robotic ode.
+Cold logic rules, warm souls asleep
+In AI's realm, humanity does creep

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024